element-robotics/elevation_mapping/README.md

 - **ROS 2 compatibility:** Updated to support ROS 2 middleware for improved performance and flexibility.

 ## ROS2 Port TODO
+- [x] Core Functionality
+  - fuse and publish on subscriber
+  - direct pointcloud subscription (no input sources)
+- [ ] Fuse and Publish on Timer
+- [ ] Multi-threaded postprocessing
+- [ ] Replace Read Parameters with parameter server

 ## License